We love magic in our house–Santa, the Tooth Fairy, imaginative playing, and fairies. Yes, lots of fairies.

-My mom was/is the best mom ever.
-She would play Little House On The Prairie with us.
+My mom encouraged us to think imaginatively.
+For instance, she would play Little House On The Prairie with us.
 She was Ma, my sister and I were Laura and Mary.
 My mom would

 My mom’s passion is all things green.
 She’s in her yard at all hours of the day (and night) working.
 She talks to her flowers. (which I thought made her an insane person until about a year ago when she’s all like, “Alicia, plants thrive off our carbon dioxide we exhale…it helps them grow.”
 Oh ya…that’s right, elementary botany classes, thanks for stickin’ with me.)

 When my parents were here in May, Grandma Kelly made Sophie into a believer of fairies.
 We went on a hike and Grandma showed her every nook and cranny that the fairies inhabited.
 Sophie was fascinated.